Eastrington railway station

-Eastrington railway station serves the village of Eastrington in the East Riding of Yorkshire, England.
+Eastrington railway station serves the small village of Eastrington in the East Riding of Yorkshire, England.
 The station is 19+1/4 mi west of Hull on the Selby Line.
-The station, and all trains serving it are operated by Northern.
+The station, and all trains serving it, are operated by Northern.

 History

 The station was opened 1 July 1840 by the Hull and Selby Railway.
 It was renamed on 1 July 1922 to "South Eastrington", as the village was also served by another station, known as "North Eastrington" on the now-disused Hull and Barnsley Railway.
 It was renamed back to Eastrington on 12 June 1961.

 Facilities

 The station is unstaffed and has no permanent buildings other than basic shelters (the former station house is now a private residence).
 No ticketing facilities are offered, so all tickets must be bought on the train or prior to travel.
 Train running information can be obtained from timetable posters or a public telephone on platform 2.
-Step-free access is available to both platforms via the automatic barrier level crossing at the eastern end.
+Step-free access is available to both platforms via the automatic barrier level crossing at the western end.